NordicPlayground/nrf5-sdk-for-eddystone/README.md

 ## How to install
 #### Quick Start
+This is the recommended approach if you just want to get started quickly without building the project yourself.
 1. Connect the nRF52 DK to your computer.
 It will show up as a JLINK drive.
-2. Download the hex file in the hex folder in this repository.
+2. Download the some_name.hex file in the hex folder in this repository.
-3. Drag and drop the hex file to the JLINK drive.
-The device will be flashed.
+3. Drag and drop the .hex file to the JLINK drive to flash the nRF52 DK.
-4. Install the XXXX Android app from Play Store.
+4. Install the nRF Beacon for Eddystone Android app from Play Store.
-5. Press Button 1 on the nRF52 DK
+5. Follow the instructions in [How to use](#how-to-use)

 #### Compile from source
 1. Download the nRF5 SDK 11 and extract to a suitable location.
 On Windows we recommend placing it close to (C:) to avoid long folder and file name problems.
 2. Download and extract this repository
 3. Copy the nrf5_eddystone_sdk folder and place it next to the other folders in the nRF5 SDK 11 ble_peripheral folder.
+4. More to come...

 ## How to use
 After flashing the firmware to a nRF52 DK it will automatically start broadcasting a Eddystone-URL pointing to this repository.
 In order to configure the beacon to broadcast a different URL or a different frame type it is necessary to put the DK in configuration mode and write the Lock Key to the Unlock Characteristic.
 Download and install the